interface-ui/interface-ui/docs/langs/en/components/list.md

 Set `selectable=false` to make the items it unselectable.
 Also, you can set for specific `ListItem`.

-The `ListItemText` component help to display the headline and supporting text.
+The `HeadlineText` component help to display the headline and supporting text.

 <demo src="../../../example/list/text-unselectable.vue" />